 All our recommended sites have strong liquidity and deep markets.
 Kalshi and Polymarket, in particular, provide lots of liquidity data as part of their markets, so you’ll also always know their liquidity numbers.

 They also feature highly responsive native apps for Android and iOS devices that offer the same functionality as the desktop versions.
-Ultimately, the trading processes on all four sites are seamless, which is great for new traders predicting on economy-based event contracts.
+MooMoo and DraftKings Predict fold prediction markets directly into their existing brokerage and sportsbook apps, so there's no separate download needed if you already use either platform.
+Ultimately, the trading processes on all five sites are seamless, which is great for new traders predicting on economy-based event contracts.

 Here are the upsides and downsides of making economic predictions at leading sites: